If you’ve just started your second year at university, then you’re probably all moved into your new student house by now.

-If everyone in your student house are always losing their keys, this is the one for you.
+If everyone in your student house is always losing their keys, this is the one for you.
 Take an old photo frame and give it a paint, including the card backing that is usually placed behind the glass.
 Then, remove the glass, you won’t be needing it.
-Attach these screw hooks, they are cheap from offline, find them here.
-There you have it!
-No one will lose their keys again.
+Attach screw hooks, they are super cheap from offline, you find them here; there you have it, no one will lose their keys again…

 #13 Make your own wicker effect basket

 You will need for this one a cardboard box, a roll of rope and a cream pillow case.
 Using super glue, attach the end of the rope onto one of the outside bottom corners of the box, then start wrapping it round and round, until you get to the top!
 This should give it the look of a rope bound basket.
 To finish it off, line the inside of the box with the cream pillow case and attach the corners of the case using super glue to the corners of the box.
 This is great to store toiletries such as toilet roll in.